eufandem/nuxt-cjs-adding-products/README.md

-# Adding products in a catalogue with Nuxt.js and Commerce.js
+# Creating and adding products to a cart with Nuxt.js and Commerce.js

 This guide illustrates how to create a cart and add products to your cart using Nuxt.